nikitavoloboev/data/meta/meta.md

 # Wiki Structure
-Below you will find all the notes I have made.
+Below you will find all the notes I made.
 I continuously update them and I use them myself for my own reference.
 I try to write things and structure them so everyone can benefit from reading them or even reference what I know easily and quickly.

 Each folder is a topic that can include other topics under it related to the parent topic.